The Job resource defines a Job (Backup, Restore, etc.) that Bacula must

 maximum concurrent jobs such as in the Director, Client, or Storage resources will

 also apply in addition to the limit specified here.
-The default is set to 1, but
+We strongly recommend that you read the WARNING

 documented under Maximum Concurrent Jobs in the Director’s